 Mobile apps are all the rage these days.
-They help businesses reach the part of audience who are mobile-users (read: every last one of them).
-So in the interest of your business’ growth you’ve decided to invest in a mobile app.
+They help businesses reach the part of the audience who are mobile-users (read: every last one of them).
+So in the interest of your business’ growth, you’ve decided to invest in a mobile app.
 That is great news for your business… not so great for YOU, once you are facing a seemingly endless barrage of complicated, jargonized questions.

 Before choosing the type of app you’ll put your money on, you should understand what Native, Web, or Hybrid apps are.
 That is the purpose of this article.

 This is really not that tricky to understand.
 So pay attention.